-Subsequent to year end, a total of 26,830,093 options were exercised at 4.0 cents per new ordinary share providing \$1,073,204 of additional capital to the company.
+Also, on 21 September 2012 an SPP was concluded with a total of 26,350,000 fully paid shares to be issued at 3.0 cents per new ordinary share providing \$790,500 of additional capital to the Company.

 There are no other matters or circumstances which have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the consolidated entity, the results of those operations, or the state of affairs of the consolidated entity in future financial years.